terrortylor/ansible_dev_machine_setup/README.md

 sudo apt-get install ansible
 ```

+## Create an ansible hosts file

 Create a hosts file.
 There is an example host file called **hosts.example**.
 Copy this to **/etc/ansible/hosts** or use the **-i** flag to indicate where the hosts file is.

+## SSH keys
+This script checks out a repository or two... and depends on your ssh keys being in place.

 # Configuration Management
 Run the ansible playbook: